Obarun/66/doc/66-boot.md

     * `66-dbctl -v${VERBOSITY} -l ${LIVE} -t ${TREE} -u` will bring up all `bundle` and `atomic` services inside of *TREE*.

-    * If any of these two commands fail the *ISHELL* file is called to provide the means for repair.
+    * If any of these two commands fail a warning message is sent to sdtout.
+It's the responsability of the administrator to call or not the `ishell` file.

 - `rc.shutdown` : this file is called at shudown when the administrator requests the `shutdown`, `halt`, `poweroff` or `reboot` command.
 It invokes a single command:

     * `66-all -v${VERBOSITY} -l ${LIVE} -t ${TREE} -f down` to bring down all *services* for all *trees* marked as enabled.

-    * `ishell` : this file is called by `rc.init` in case *stage2* crashes.
-It will try to run *sulogin* to provide a means of repair.

 The following skeleton files are called to execute their corresponding power related functions and are safe wrappers that accept their corresponding command options.
 They **should be copied or symlinked** to the binary directory of the system.